JacobCote/EasyMD/README.md

 EasyMD is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ## Contact
-If you have any questions or suggestions, feel free to open an issue or contact me at jacobcote@example.com.
+If you have any questions or suggestions, feel free to open an issue or contact me at jacobcote@ulaval.ca.